swahim/linlize-social-media-application/README.md

 ## Back-end
 1. Routes for authentication purpose
 * We have setup basic authentication & also implemented google & facebook passport strategy
+* Currently facebook auth is working locally but giving issues on deployed website
 ```
 /auth/signin
 /auth/signup